labdao/plex/infrastructure/ansible/README.md

 * `provision_jupyter.yaml` Targets `jupyter_notebook` instances and installs [The Littlest Jupyter Hub](https://tljh.jupyter.org/).
 It does not do any configuration beyond installation.
 * `set_jupyter_users.yaml` Sets the admins, users, and defines access permissions to a team folder

-# The Teams Task
+# The teams.yaml

 `set_jupyter_users.yaml` has a Create teams task.
 It loops over a list of hashes of the form to create the juptyter and unix users and set up the home directories.
-To add a new user simply add a new line to the appropriate team, or add a enw team.
+To add a new user simply add a new line to the appropriate team in `vars/teams.yaml`

 ```yaml
 team: TEAM_NAME